-Pumpkin is filling and it is low in calories, with one cup having around 30 calories.
-Adding 1 tablespoon to your cat’s diet can help him to feel full without the excess calories.
+Pumpkin is filling, and it is low in calories, with one cup having around 30 calories.
+Adding one tablespoon to your cat’s diet can help him to feel full without the excess calories.

-Weight loss needs to be supervised by your veterinarian, cats can develop a life-threatening disease called fatty liver disease (or hepatic lipidosis) as a result of a reduced intake of food.
+Weight loss needs to be supervised by your veterinarian; cats can develop fatty liver disease (or hepatic lipidosis) as a result of a reduced intake of food.

 Increasing water consumption is especially important for cats who suffer from urinary tract disorders.
 The purpose of increasing fluids is to help dilute the urine, reducing the chances of urinary stone or crystal formation.
 Pumpkin is extremely high in water, and a tablespoon added to your cat’s food (especially if he’s eating kibble/dry food) can help to get that extra bit of water in.

 How to prepare pumpkin for cats

 Pumpkin can either be bought in cans or prepared at home.
 If you are buying canned pumpkin, don’t use the type for pie fillings as this contains sugar, salt and often spices.
 Just plain canned pumpkin with nothing added.